How to apply for a Canada PR Visa? Know the key eligibility and requirements for the Canada PR process to live in Canada permanently.

 | Jury Duty | Not eligible to serve on a jury | Eligible to serve on a jury |

-| Deportation | Can be deported for serious criminality or violation of PR obligations | Cannot be deported.
-Citizenship is secure except in cases of citizenship obtained by fraud |
+| Deportation | Can be deported for serious criminality or violation of PR obligations | Cannot be deported (except fraud-related revocation cases) |

-| Travel Rights | Can travel to and from Canada freely but may need visas for other countries | Can travel to many countries without a visa due to a Canadian passport |
+| Travel Rights | May need visas for other countries | Broader visa-free travel with Canadian passport |

-| Family Sponsorship | Can sponsor relatives to become PRs, subject to meeting eligibility requirements | Same as PR, but also enjoys the right to pass citizenship to children born outside Canada |
+| Family Sponsorship | Can sponsor relatives to become PRs | Can sponsor and may pass citizenship to children born abroad |

-| Access to Social Benefits | Access to most social benefits, including healthcare | Access to all social benefits, including healthcare |
+| Access to Social Benefits | Access to most social benefits, incl. healthcare | Access to all social benefits, incl. healthcare |

-| Eligibility for Citizenship | Must meet specific residency and other criteria to apply for citizenship | Already a citizen; no application necessary |
+| Eligibility for Citizenship | Must meet residency & other criteria | Already a citizen |

-| Renewal of Status | PR card must be renewed every 5 years | Citizenship is for life; no need for renewal |
+| Renewal of Status | PR card renewed every 5 years | Citizenship is for life |

 Canada PR Process